tayfunates/intuitive-physics/README.md

 # intuitive-physics
 Includes models/dataset/literature overview for question answering in physical scene understanding tasks.

+## Definitions

+- **Pure Reasoning, one-shot intuition:** The ability to reason for a scene, an event or an action without previously experiencing the same specific situtaion.

 ## Literature

 This section includes literature overview for different methods developed for different intuitive physics task.
 You can filter these works by [year](#papers-by-year), [task](#papers-by-task), [dataset](#papers-by-dataset) or [conference or journal](#papers-by-conference-or-journal).
 [Read queue](#read-queue) is sort of a to do for this section and expected to be empty for most of the time.